Follow a 20 Days route covering 17 destinations from New Delhi, India to Kathmandu, Nepal.

 At Alkof Holidays, we ensure smooth travel planning.
 Our FAQ covers everything from booking procedures and payment methods to travel itineraries, best times to visit, hotel upgrades, and more.
 For more assistance, contact us anytime.

 Chitwan National Park, a UNESCO World Heritage Site, is renowned for its rich biodiversity.
-The park is home to the iconic Bengal tiger and the endangered one-horned rhinoceros, both of which are major attractions for wildlife enthusiasts.
-Visitors might also encounter Asian elephants, sloth bears, and various species of deer, such as the sambar and chital.
+The Park is home to the endangered one-horned rhinoceros, which is the major attraction for wildlife enthusiasts.
+Visitors might also encounter Royal Bengal Tigers, Asian elephants, sloth bears, and various species of deer, such as the sambar and chital.
 The park’s diverse ecosystem supports a variety of bird species, including the rare and elusive Bengal florican.
 Additionally, the park’s rivers and wetlands are inhabited by freshwater fish and reptiles, like the gharial crocodile.
 Chitwan’s varied habitats make it a prime destination for observing both iconic and lesser-known wildlife.

 Absolutely!
 We understand that a one-size-fits-all approach doesn't suit everyone.
 That's why we offer the flexibility to customize this tour to your preferences.
 Whether you'd like to add or remove destinations, include specific activities, or select your desired level of accommodation, we're here to tailor your journey to match your interests.
 Contact our team to create your dream vacation today!